bsgriggs/mendix-advanced-pagination/docs/README_v1.md

 - Accepts Page and Result Count from a parent Data View and calculates the rest for you
 - Uses default Mendix classes to easily copy brand specific styles (e.g. mx-text, btn-primary)
 - Automatically correct the current page number if it is outside the range
-- Set the page size with either an expression, a text box, or a dropdown

 ## Limitations
 - Data source must return an integer of the total number of records available (needed to calculate the total number of pages)